elmtalab/propaganda-UI/README.md

 Navigate to `/chat` for a Telegram-style interface powered by **react-chat-elements**.
 Enter a group ID and sender name, type your message and optionally pick a time.
 Messages appear in a scrolling chat window and can be scheduled in bulk with **Schedule All** which posts them to `/advanced`.

+You can click the reply arrow on any message to quote it in the composer.
+The selected message appears above the input field and the relation is stored when scheduling.

 You can also open `/chat/<groupId>` to jump straight into a specific group.
 This page pre-fills the group ID from the URL and lets you send messages in a Telegram-like view.
 The worker serves this path directly, so visiting `/chat/mygroup` uses the segment after `/chat/` as the group ID.